IPC Code of Conduct

 Employees must comply with all legislative, industrial and administrative requirements and any lawful direction made by a person with the authority to give such a direction.

 Employees are to comply with relevant laws, policies and procedures and to know and understand the law applicable to the performance of their duties.
 To facilitate compliance, the IPC’s senior employees will ensure that:

 - all employees are kept fully informed about the key legal requirements relevant to their work

 - employees are made aware of the potential repercussions of non-compliance with legal requirements that apply to them

 - appropriate recordkeeping systems and practices which capture evidence of compliance and non-compliance are in place.
 These should be in accordance with the State Records Act 1998.

-Public comment includes public speaking engagements, comments in the media or publications where it is expected that the comments will spread to the community at large.
+Public comment includes public speaking engagements, comments in the media, social media or publications where it is expected that the comments will spread to the community at large.